suyashmahar/suyash-thesis/Chapters/snapshot.typ

       [Build system], [LLVM/Clang], [13.0.1],
       [Block Device], [Intel Optane SSD DC P4800X], [For emulation] )
-)<snapshot-sys-config> \
+)<snapshot-sys-config>])~

 === Configuration

 @snapshot-eval-config lists the six different configurations we use to compare the performance of Snapshot.
 With PMDK, the workloads are implemented using its software transactional memory implementation.
 The Snapshot-NV and Snapshot implementations are similar, with the difference in how they track dirty data in DRAM.
 The Snapshot-NV implementation uses the undo log to flush the dirty data on a call to `msync()`.
-In comparison, the Snapshot implementation uses a separate, volatile list to flush the dirty data (Section IV-C).
+In comparison, the Snapshot implementation uses a separate, volatile list to flush the dirty data (@sec:snapshot-opt-backing).
 All implementations of Snapshot otherwise have this optimization enabled. @snapshot-sys-config lists the configuration used for all experiments in the results section.

 === Evaluating Snapshot on CXL-based Memory Semantic SSDs
 <sec:mem-sem-ssd>

-#figure(
+#place(top, float: true, [#figure(
   image("../Figures/Snapshot/emulated-ssd.svg", width: 100%),
   caption: [Speedup of NT-stores over `clwb` instructions for PM
     writes.
 NT-stores always outperform write+`clwb`.]
-)<fig:memsemssd>\
+)<fig:memsemssd>])

 CXL-attached memory semantic SSDs~@samsung-ssd are CXL-based devices with a large DRAM cache backed by a block device.
 These devices appear as memory devices to the host processor and support byte-addressable accesses.